AdrianRomanski/VehiclesApi/README.md

 ## Instructions
 Check each component to see its details and instructions.
-All of the microservices is working independent
+All of the microservices are working independent

 - [Vehicles API](vehicles-api/README.md)
 - [Pricing Service](pricing-service/README.md)